AlasdairWJ/evaluate-expression-cpp/README.md

 Since addition is always valid, we can use the pre-defined validator `operators::always_valid`

-But if we were creating a division validator, which can fail if we attempt to divide by zero, the validator should then be
+But if we were creating the division operator, which can fail if we attempt to divide by zero, the validator should then be

 ```c++
 bool div_validator(const double a, const double b) { return b != 0; }